yanndupis/OpenMined/README.md

 OpenMined Unity Application applies the [PySyft](https://github.com/OpenMined/PySyft) library into a Unity Application.
 Please see the PySyft repository README.md for more details on the intent of OpenMined and to familiarize yourself more with the basic concepts of the project.

+Also check out the [Docs](https://github.com/OpenMined/Docs) for more information!
+We are working toward consolidating all the documentation to make it easier for new contributors.

 **Why Unity?**

 Unity has a few advantages that we are leveraging for this project